Walgreens The Thread

 What does the shingles vaccine cost?

-The cost of the shingles vaccine may vary depending on availability and amount of coverage from insurance or Medicare.
+The cost of the shingles vaccine may vary depending on availability and amount of coverage from insurance, Medicare, Medicaid, and some vaccine assistance programs.
 Your pharmacist or healthcare provider can answer any additional questions you may have on shingles or the shingles vaccine.

 Explore more